The History of the Borgel WatchCopyright © Notice

 Numbers inside a Borgel case back

-If you own a Borgel screw cased watch, and here I am talking about the early screw in cases made to Borgel's 1891 patent CH4001, then after finding out that it was made by François Borgel, and deciphering the sponsor's mark and the hallmarks, you may, like me, have wondered what the numbers stamped in the case back mean.
+If you own a Borgel screw cased watch, and here I am talking about the early screw in cases made to Borgel's 1891 patent CH4001, then after actually finding out that it was made by François Borgel, and deciphering the hallmarks, you may, like me, have wondered what the numbers stamped in the case back mean.
 I mean the long numbers like the 3130633 that you can see in this Borgel case back.

 Longines Catalogue 1939

 The Last Borgel Screw Case?

 The Borgel one piece screw case had a long life.
 Even though the company was producing other types of case by the mid-1920s, Dennis Harris' article shows the extract from a Longines catalogue of 1939 reproduced here, which clearly shows a one piece Borgel screw case.
 It is described as a "screw in movement watch" and has the classic swinging lugs which seem to have been used only on Borgel cases made for Longines.

 The prices quoted in the advert seem quite high, eight pounds for a silver watch, twenty pounds and 15 shillings (£20.75) for a 9 carat gold watch, and twenty nine pounds five shillings (£29.25) for 18 carat gold.
 It is interesting to note that the gold watches were slightly smaller than the silver watch.
 This was presumably because of the high cost of gold, and the gold Borgel wristwatches that I have seen do on the whole tend to be slightly smaller than the majority of silver ones, although smaller silver ones were also made.

 Other Case Types made by the Borgel Company